-At university his studies focused on Spanish language and literature.
-He earned a CandArt degree in Spanish from the University of Copenhagen in 1970 and a CandPhil degree there in 1973.
-In 1971-72 he studied in Spain at Salamanca and at Universidad Complutense in Madrid.
-An accomplished scholar always interested in learning, Renato also studied modern languages, classical languages, Danish literature, adult education, philosophy, sociology, Middle American anthropology, translation and interpreting, Quaker literature, biblical interpretation through his lifetime.
+At university, his studies focused on Spanish language and literature.
+He earned a CandArt degree in Spanish from the University of Copenhagen in 1970 and a CandPhil degree in 1973.
+In 1971-72 he studied in Spain at two universities, (a) Salamanca and (b) Universidad Complutense in Madrid.
+Over the years, and in addition to modern languages, Renato has studied classical languages, Danish literature, adult education, philosophy, sociology, Middle American anthropology, translation, Quaker literature, theology, and biblical interpretation.

 When he was 18 years old Renato decided to become a conscientious objector on moral and religious grounds.
 However, he found few people in the state-run Evangelical Lutheran Church of Denmark who shared his concerns.
 He became friends with a man from Korea who had been a conscientious objector.
 Through him Renato was introducted to the Quakers.
 For the first time he felt welcomed by a community where the vast majority shared his views and concerns on military conscription and conflict resolution.
 After two years of reading and reflection, he joined the Religious Society of Friends.